croyla/bmtc-platforms/README.md

 ### Usage

-Upon loading the site the user is prompted with a location permission, denying the permission does nothing however providing the permission displays the user's current location on the map, this location is updated every 2 seconds.
+Upon loading the site the user is prompted with a location permission, denying the permission does nothing, however providing the permission displays the user's current location on the map, this location is updated.

 The checkbox in the top corner toggles the "Dark Mode" theme.